oyamauchi/hrmc/README.md

 The source language is small, constrained by the design of the target machine.
 Its syntax broadly resembles C.

+- Statements
+  - The top-level program is a sequence of statements.
+  - Control-flow constructs and `outbox` are statements.
+  - A brace-enclosed list of statements is also considered to be a single statement.
+  - A single expression, followed by a semicolon, is a statement.
+  - Most statements are terminated by semicolons.
+The exceptions are `if`, `while`, and brace-enclosed statement lists.
 - Expressions
-  - The top-level program is a sequence of expressions.
+  - Expressions have values that can be used as part of statements and other expressions.
-  - There are no semicolons to separate expressions.
+  - Assignments, arithmetic, and constants are expressions.
-  - Things that you'd normally think of as statements, like `while`, are parsed as expressions.
-Their values are undefined.
 - Variables
   - Variables are not declared; they are created by assigning to them.
   - Variable names may contain alphabetic characters and underscores.